'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 Melissa Hughes

-Olympia, Washington
+Olympia, Wash.

 "I Won't Back Down" is a battle cry, an anthem with lyrics that grasp straight to the heart.
 It is a song for any struggle.